Archive for Race Reflections

 Untitleds_9

-TW took Eliseo off our team and told him he was not going to get in the car and he was putting Brundle in instead.
+TW took Eliseo off our team and told him he was not going to drive and he was putting Brundle in instead.
 You can imagine how heartbroken Eliseo was with this decision.
 So around 8:00 am Brundle got in the car.

 Untitlednnn_3